Emjayosee/19_React_Employee_Directory/README.md

             [ ]  Create a JSON file of at least 100 employees with randomized data.

             [ ] Enable an ability to search or sort the data by the user.

+            [ ] It would be particularly helpful to be able to filter employees by name.

             Here is the basic logic flow :

                 [ ] On load, display a navbar and the table of employee data.

-                [ ] User is advised to click the NAV BAR to do something.
+                [ ] User is advised to click the NAV BAR or top table row to:

+                   - Sort the table by at least one category

+                   - Filter the users by at least one property.

             Build:

             •	Set up a REACT environment fof the files and create some files to enable the file to render [ ]

             JS: Based on my readings and the class and youtibe video I watched: